 Direct to consumer (D2C) labor requirement

 Are you ready?
-Impact on staffing will include your order fulfillment team.
+Pursuing D2C sales as a manufacturer will impact staffing on your order fulfillment team.
 In turn, that headcount is affected by productivity levels required to meet your service levels.
 Also consider supervision, management, and related services like IT.
 Customer service staffing is crucial to address questions, concerns, and returns as shoppers will be looking for a great brand experience.